StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 ![Wireframe](chapter-6/image003_wireframe.png){#fig:fig630 height=50%}

-A prototype level (wireframe) was then designed in [_diagrams.net_](https://app.diagrams.net/), which formed the foundation for creating the game's graphical interface.
+A prototype level (wireframe) was then designed in _diagrams.net_^[https://app.diagrams.net/], which formed the foundation for creating the game's graphical interface.
 As shown in the images above, the original approach did not include a graphical element for the quantum register, but rather 2 discrete qubits to which the quantum gate would be applied.
 There were also two buttons, one for applying the gate and one for launching the missiles.
 The target state was placed at the top of the screen.
 Finally, the targets were enemy spaceships, as in the original _Space Invaders_ game.

 ## Development Timeline

 ![Development Timeline.](chapter-6/image004_development_timeline.png){#fig:fig604 height=80%}

 Development of the game began in November 2024.
 The game developed is called _Qubity_ and, as mentioned before, is a variant of the arcade video game _Space Invaders_.
-Google's [_Material Design 3_](https://m3.material.io/) and [_Flame Game Engine_](https://flame-engine.org/) were user to create the graphical elements of the application.
-The spaceships, asteroids, gates and several other bitmaps used to create the sprite components of the game are from [_Freepik_](https://www.freepik.com/).
-The background image was created by [_ChatGPT_](https://chatgpt.com/) and was slightly modified.
+Google's _Material Design 3_^[https://m3.material.io] and _Flame Game Engine_^[https://flame-engine.org/] were user to create the graphical elements of the application.
+The spaceships, asteroids, gates and several other bitmaps used to create the sprite components of the game are from _Freepik_^[https://www.freepik.com/].
+The background image was created by _ChatGPT_^[https://chatgpt.com/] and was slightly modified.

 The first step was the creation of 30 scenarios (puzzles) to form the levels of the game.
 The first 17 levels have a single qubit and the available gates are Pauli-X, Pauli-Y, Pauli-Z and Hadamard.
 The remaining 13 levels have a two qubits and the available gates are Pauli-X, Pauli-Z and Hadamard.
 In each level there are 2, 4, or 8 different states in which the spaceship can be in, depending on the number of qubits and the available gates, as described in the previous sections.
 Each scenario consists of the initial state of the qubits (initial position of the spaceship), the target state (positions of the target asteroids), the available gates and the minimum number of gates to be used to solve the puzzle.
 The scenarios are encoded in a YAML file in a manner that is human-readable while allowing for easy addition of new levels.